-There are no material changes to the measures used to assess market risk as listed during 2020.
+There are no material changes to the measures used to assess market risk as listed in the period.

 C.3 Credit Risk

 The Company defines credit risk as the risk of financial loss to the Company should a counterparty fail to meet its contractual obligations.